 I have supported clients birthing at home, hospital and birth centers including induction and elective cesarean births.

 I am an intersectional feminist, this deeply ties into my birth work.
-For me, it is imperative that we address the disparities in care which negatively affect black, asian and minorities ethnic groups, LGBTQ+ people and others who face inequality of due to their identity.
+For me, it is imperative that we address the disparities in care which negatively affect black and brown people and other marginalised groups, LGBTQ+ people and others who face inequality of due to their identity.